equinor/ert/docs/rst/manual/keywords/index.rst

-	not now in advance how long the simulation is supposed to be, it is therefor impossible beforehand to determine which restart file number should be used as target file, and the procedure used for EnKF runs can not be used to verify that an ECLIPSE simulation has run to the end.
+	not now in advance how long the simulation is supposed to be, it is therefor impossible beforehand to determine which restart file number should be used as target file, and the procedure used for Smoother runs can not be used to verify that an ECLIPSE simulation has run to the end.

 	By using the END_DATE keyword you can tell ERT that the